drspangle/infidel-sensor/firmware/README.md

 The range goes from 1.42 VDC to 2.14 VDC .
 The voltage is the analog for the diameter: 1.73V is equal to 1.73mm diameter.

+## Calibrate the Analog Output

+Connect a Multimeter to GND and OUT.

+* Set with the command "7" the PWM to LOW, meassure the Voltage on Analog OUT and note it (like 1,344 V)
+* Set with the command "8" the PWM to HIGH, meassure the Voltage on Analog OUT and note it (like 2,017 V)

+Set with the command "4" the table Value for Index 9 (Calibration Values for DAC) IDX 9 then LOW Volate and the HIGH Voltage --> like: 9,1344,2017

+Check the table with command "3".
+The Values are stored en the EEPROM for the next Start

 ## Fault Pin